Prime Splitting and Common Index Divisors in Radical Extensions: Previous work

 In \cite{Velez1/p}, V\'elez describes the factorization of a prime above $p$ in any extension of a number field obtained by adjoining a $p^{\text{th}}$ power or a $p^{\text{th}}$ root of unity.
+In the series of papers \cite{MannVelez} and \cite{VelezCoprime}, prime splitting in an arbitrary radical extensions is described in a variety of cases.
+However, the cases are not exhaustive, especially when $p$ divides the degree.
+Moreover, the phrasing (in terms of products of prime ideal factor counting functions) is not as conducive to our study of common index divisors.

-In \cite{VelezCoprime}, V\'elez describes splitting of primes coprime to the discriminant of the radical polynomial.
-The paper \cite{MannVelez}, describes the splitting of primes that do not divide the degree of the radical extension.
-In \cite{VelezPrimePower}, V\'elez completely describes the splitting of the prime $p$ in a $p$-power radical extension.
-There is some overlap between this work and our present study; however, we employ different methods and have a different scope.
-Since our goal is the classification of common index divisors of $\QQ\big(\sqrt[n]{a}\big)$, our results are phrased explicitly in terms of valuations.
+In \cite{VelezPrimePower}, V\'elez completely describes the splitting of the prime $p$ in a $p$-power radical extension of $\QQ$.
+We summarize this for odd primes in Theorem \ref{Thm: VelezMain}.
+There is some overlap between this work and our present study; however, we employ different methods and have a different goal.
+V\'elez's primary application was describing the genus field of $\QQ\big( \sqrt[n]{a}\big)$, while our application is the classification of common index divisors of $\QQ\big( \sqrt[n]{a}\big)$.
+In addition, our use of the Montes algorithm allows us to tackle radical extensions of arbitrary degree and phrase our results explicitly in terms of valuations.
+In summary, though there has been a variety of previous studies of prime splitting in radical extensions, the novelty of our current undertaking is that it is complete and self-contained.